mixxxdj/manual/source/chapters/djing_with_mixxx.rst

    :alt: intro start marker placed at the first sound and outro end marker placed at the last sound
    :figclass: pretty-figures

-   Intro start and outro end markers placed at the first and last sound of a track respectively by the analyzer
+   Intro start and outro end cues placed at the first and last sound of a track respectively by the analyzer

 You can decide where to place the intro end and the outro start points.
 Marking the whole intro and outro allows Mixxx to calculate how long each section is and show it on the overview waveform.
 This information can help you know when to press play on the next track.
-AutoDJ can also use this information to line up tracks and determine how long to crossfade.
+:ref:`AutoDJ can also use this information <djing-auto-dj-intro-outro>` to line up tracks and determine how long to crossfade.

 .. figure:: ../_static/intro-outro-full.png
    :align: center